simonesestito/shops-queue-android/README.md

 This project follows the **Single Activity Architecture** and the **Jetpack Navigation Library**.

-It has a single Activity, which is the entrypoint of the app.
+It has a single Activity, which is the entry point of the app.
 Every other piece of the user's flow is implemented as a Fragment.
-Every part of the app is divided in [different sub-graphs](https://github.com/simonesestito/shops-queue-android/tree/master/app/src/main/res/navigation).
+Every part of the app is divided into [different sub-graphs](https://github.com/simonesestito/shops-queue-android/tree/master/app/src/main/res/navigation).

 The app uses **Deep Links** to go immediately to the login fragment.
 It's used as a redirect URI after the email address is validated.

 <a name="di"></a>
 ## Dependency Injection

-Dependency Injection is a design pattern used in Object Oriented Programming.
-It allows the instatiation of a class which depends on another, and so on.
+Dependency Injection is a design pattern used in Object-Oriented Programming.
+It allows the instantiation of a class which depends on another, and so on.

 This project uses **Google Dagger**.